prof-rossetti/georgetown-opim-243-201901/projects/exec-dash/further.md

 # "Exec Dash" Further Exploration Challenges

-If you'd like to address any of these challenges, you can feel free to do so in a separate Python script, different than the one you used for the basic requirements.
-If you do, update your repository's README file to include corresponding usage instructions.
+## Challenge 1: Validate CSV File Format

+If the user selects a data file which contains invalid/unexpected header rows, the program should stop execution and display a friendly error message like "Oh, the selected file contains unexpected headers.
+Please try again."

-## Challenge 1: Compare Sales Across Months
+## Challenge 2: Compare Sales Across Months

-Expand the scope of this project to import multiple monthly sales CSV files and compare sales across months.
+Create a separate script in your project repository called "multi_month.py".
+When executed, this program should import data from at least three of the monthly sales CSV files and compare the results.
 Which months have the highest sales?
 Lowest?
 What is the trend of sales over time?

 Visualize the sales over time using a column or bar chart with time on the x axis and sales on the y axis.